syncfusion/ej2-angular-docs/src/documenteditor/document-editor/section-format.md

 ---
 title: "Working with Section Formatting"
 component: "DocumentEditor"
-description: "Learn section formatting supported in JavaScript document editor like page size and margins, and how to customize it."
+description: "Learn section formatting supported in Angular document editor like page size and margins, and how to customize it."
 ---

 # Working with Section Formatting

-Document editor supports various section formatting such as page size, page margins, and more.
+Document Editor supports various section formatting such as page size, page margins, and more.

 ## Page size